 The credentials will be submitted in their original form to the MOU Secretariat within 24 hours of the start of the MOS, for assessment by the Credentials Committee which will be set up in accordance with Rule 7 (5).
 If credentials are presented in a language other than one of the three working languages of the MoU they will be accompanied by an official translation into English, French, or Spanish.

 A Credentials Committee will be established at the first session of each MOS and be composed of at least one Signatory of each region present.
 It will validate the supplied credentials and, in consultation with the Secretariat and Chair or Vice-Chair, will report to the MOS on the results of the assessment of the Credential Committee for final approval.
-Pending a decision approving their credentials, delegates [may participate provisionally in the meeting but not vote].
+[Pending a decision approving their credentials, delegates may participate provisionally in the meeting but not in decision making].

 Rule 8 – Secretariat